twolodzko/base-python-project/README.md

 ## How to use it.

+1. Click the "Use this template" button in GitHub to create a new repository

+   *OR*

-1. Click the "Use this template" button in GitHub to create a new repository *OR* just copy all the files to your local machine, to the directory where you start your new project.
+   copy all the files to your local machine, to the directory where you want to start a new project.
 2. Run `make dev` to setup the dev environment.
 If you want to use a specific version of python, use `make dev PYTHON=python3.8`, where `PYTHON=` should point to the name of the Python executable or path leading to it.